reminiyip/cdrive-fcp/dev_docs/GIT_BASICS.md

 ###### Step 6: make a pull request

-If you're remote repo is a forked one, and you would like to request the original repo to merge your changes, goto GitHub and press the button __New Pull Request__.
+If your remote repo is a forked one, and you would like to request the original repo to merge your changes, go to GitHub and press the button __New Pull Request__.
 This will send the pull request to the original repo, and the authorized users can decide whether to merge your changes, or abort.

 #### References